OneDrive/onedrive-api-docs/docs/rest-api/concepts/scan-guidance.md

 When the "Prefer: hierarchicalsharing" header is provided, sharing information will be returned for the root of the permissions hierarchy, as well as items that explicitly have sharing changes.
 In cases where the sharing change is to remove sharing from an item you will find an empty sharing facet to differentiate between items that inherit from their parent and those that are unique but have no sharing links.
 You will also see this empty sharing facet on the root of a permission hierarchy that is not shared to establish the initial scope.

 In many scanning scenarios you may be interested specifically in changes to permissions.
 To make it clear in the delta query response which changes are the result permissions being changed you can provide the "Prefer: deltashowsharingchanges" header.
-When this header is provided all items that appear in the delta query response will have the "@shared.changed":"True" OData annotation present.
+When this header is provided all items that appear in the delta query response due to permission changes will have the "@shared.changed":"True" OData annotation present.
+Like the security webhooks, this feature is applicable to SharePoint and OneDrive for Business but not consumer OneDrive accounts.

 ## What happens when you get throttled?